Assin Adadientem police arrest ‘quack’ doctor, daughter

 Years of practice

-Odartei has over the years been practising as a medical professional from his residence at Assin Adadientem No. 2.
+Odartei has over the years been practicing as a medical professional from his residence at Assin Adadientem No. 2.

 His patients reportedly come from the Assin Adadientem community and several other surrounding villages.